emipa606/NaturesPrettySweet/README.md

 And a ton of minor additions to make the world feel more alive! ~~[Read them here!](http://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)~~ [Archived page](https://web.archive.org/web/20220124054452/https://www.kamicomics.com/mods/tkkn-natures-pretty-sweet/)

-If you like this mod, consider visiting the actual National and State Parks.
-Visitor numbers are really important, and these features all look waaaay better in real life :)

 *Currently requires a new game, because the biomes are generated when your world is generated.
 If you don't care about that, there's an option called "LEAVE ALONE: Regen cell lists".
 Click it, save and reload your file.
 Then uncheck it and save again.
 This will give you weather effects and tides.
 I use this option for debugging and resetting maps on my end.
 It's not tested or supported.
 Use at your own risk.

 ![Image](https://i.imgur.com/PwoNOj4.png)